11 Weirdly Fun Date Ideas in London

 So, you’ve managed to nab yourself a hot date and you’re keen to impress.
 You don’t want to stick with the tired, old formula of dinner and drinks or just drinks.
 Yawn.
 You want this night to be memorable, or lead to a second date, at least.

-Or, you’re already in a long-term relationship.
+Or, you’re already in a long-term relationship and you’re looking for some romantic things to do in London (or not so romantic, as it were).
 Your other half has enlisted you in organising the next date and has heavily hinted that if you take them out for one more dinner and a movie routine, it may be the last date you ever go on.
 With them, at least.

 Either way, you’re looking to mix things up a little bit.
 And holy moly – have you come to the right city, or what?

-Here are some fun date ideas for London, whether you’re single and ready to mingle with a special someone, or in a long-term relationship.
+Here are some fun date ideas in London, whether you’re single and ready to mingle with a special someone, or in a long-term relationship.

 Enter into an Axe-Throwing Tournament